-Siri, and more specifically the Siri watch face, is better than ever in watchOS 5 thanks to the addition of new sports, maps, and heart rate content, which is now displayed alongside other content on the Siri watch face.
+Siri, and more specifically the Siri watch face, is better than ever in watchOS 5 thanks to the addition of sports, maps, and heart rate content, which is now displayed alongside other content on the Siri watch face.

-In iOS 12, Apple introduced a new Siri Shortcuts feature that offers up personalized, smart suggestions for apps you might want to use, and those Siri Shortcuts are also available on the Apple Watch.
+In iOS 12, Apple introduced a Siri Shortcuts feature that offers up personalized, smart suggestions for apps you might want to use, and those Siri Shortcuts are also available on the Apple Watch.